HITECHCRIME/HC_OVERVIEW/README.md

 Brutalist architecture and movement, monumental futura, dirty cyberpunk, self-improvement themes, high technology, minimalism, squad with a goal (hack the world).

 Use `Hitech Crime presents`?
 That was one of the initial ideas - to make it feel like a narrative.
 Moodboard audio series style?
 Moodboard transitions between songs both in audio and visual.
 Sequential montages but could be played in a different order or random (hard cut).
+Web series vibe from the 2010s.

 ### /// HC01_ MOTHNODE_ Brutalizm Elektroniczny EP / Elektrobrutalizm
 Cinematic, Blade Runner style.
 Masks, weapons, tech, net, dirt, lowlife.